rodigb/e-commerce_website/README.md

 This README file will go through:

-* Setting up both the local server as well as the database (XAMPP).
+* Setting up both the local server as well as the database using XAMPP.
-* Downloading the website code from GitHub onto the Linux VM
+* Downloading the website code from GitHub onto the Linux VM.
-* Running the website on the local server
+* Running the website on the local server.
 * Shell Script that automatically does it for you (OPTIONAL)

 ## Installing the Linux VM